GrigorisLionis/RussianDeclensions/README.md

 ## ToDo  List
 1. Generalise to other languages -relatively easy, change the csv file and add-remove cases
 2. Use directly wikiktionary data for declension patterns.
 Most tools for extracting wiktionary data do not support declension boxes yet, and too lazy to parse html (wiktionary uses a [rather interesting way of generating inflections] (https://www.dfki.de/web/forschung/projekte-publikationen/publikation/10149] and the declensions are generated real time on the fly)
-3. Combine a keyboard library (i like [blessed] (https://pypi.org/project/blessed/) ) with a transileration package to remove the necessity of an OS keyboard layout of the target language
+3. Combine a keyboard library (i like [blessed] (https://pypi.org/project/blessed/) ) with a transileration package to remove the necessity of an OS keyboard layout of the target language (like a custom keyboard layout for the application)
 4. Expand functionality to combination of nouns and adjectives
 5. Use wikiktionary to include example sentences for better memory retention of words
 6. Use a simple GUI